Hacker0x01/docs.hackerone.com/docs/organizations/api-tokens.md

 3. Enter an identifier for the new API token.
 ![api-token-2](./images/api-token-2.png)

-4. Select the programs and groups you want to add this token to.
+4. *Optional:* Select the groups you want to add this token to.
 When no groups are selected, they only have read-only permissions.
 The default groups you can choose from are:

 Option | Details
 ------ | -------